+This experimental study is a low risk and its risk is not more than normal life and daily activities.
 The risks associated with participation in this study are minimal, and there are no known risks of wearing the sensor device.
 However, it is not possible to know all risks that may happen in a study, but we have taken all reasonable safeguards to minimize any known risks to you.

 Wearing sensors may cause slight skin redness.
 It might cause skin irritation or an allergic reaction to the tape material in some people in a very rare situation.
 If you notice any unusual redness or skin irritation, please stop wearing the sensors and immediately contact the study coordinator.